 example_pytorch_tensorboard.py,

-in order to familiarize with PyTorch and TensorBoard.
+in order to familiarize yourself with PyTorch and TensorBoard.
 After running the example,

 start TensorBoard in the same directory using tensorboard --logdir logs and